kiranbakale/AMI-Readme/docs/environment_advanced.md

 - `system_packages_upgrade`: Configures the Toolkit to upgrade all packages on nodes.
 Default is `false`.
 Can also be set as via the environment variable `SYSTEM_PACKAGES_UPGRADE`.
 - `system_packages_autoremove`: Configures the Toolkit to autoremove any old or unneeded packages on nodes.
 Default is `false`.
 Can also be set as via the environment variable `SYSTEM_PACKAGES_AUTOREMOVE`.

+## NFS Options

+How NFS is used by either both GitLab or the Toolkit is nuanced.

+The various ways it's used are as follows:

+- Toolkit - Requires NFS to propagate select config and SSH keys.
+- GitLab - Can be optionally used to store data but this isn't recommended over [Object Storage](https://docs.gitlab.com/ee/administration/object_storage.html).
+  - Note this does **not** include Git repository data, which is [deprecated](https://docs.gitlab.com/ee/administration/nfs.html#gitaly-and-nfs-deprecation).

+As such, the Toolkit will always configure a NFS server for its own use only by default on a select node depending on what's available - NFS, Gitaly or Rails in that order.
+This happens seamlessly in the background and the server is only used during Toolkit runs.

+:information_source:&nbsp; It's recommended you still deploy a separate NFS server as a best practice.
+This is to reduce blast radius and to avoid any issues with NFS, which tends to not handle any server issues well.

+It's possible to also use this NFS server to also store GitLab object data by setting the Ansible variable `gitlab_object_storage_type` to `nfs`.
+A dedicated GitLab NFS node would be required in this setup, however do note this is generally unrecommended over [Object Storage](https://docs.gitlab.com/ee/administration/object_storage.html).

 ## Custom IAM Instance Policies (AWS)